 Nomination Process

-The OFIC president will notify the campus president of their trustee’s selection
+The OFIC president will notify the campus president of their trustee’s selection.

 Selection Process

-Nomination Deadline
+Nomination Info

 Recent Earl F. Morris Trustee Honorees